How to combine "aerobic exercise" and "strength training"? How to practice "high-intensity interval exercise"? How to eat after exercise to lose fat?

 Do upper and lower body exercises every day, interspersed with high-intensity training to burn fat more completely

-Therefore, according to the above three types of exercise, which can be adjusted according to personal conditions, and according to the law that the upper body and lower body are trained separately, and aerobic exercise and heavy training are completed on different days, a weekly menu plan can be made in the following way:
+Therefore, according to the above three types of exercise, which can be adjusted according to personal conditions, and according to the law that the upper body and lower body are trained separately, and aerobic exercise and strength training are completed on different days, a weekly menu plan can be made in the following way:

 Day 1: Upper body (biceps, chest, mid and upper back, shoulders and triceps workout)